mr-bt/manager.README/README.md

 - **Materiality:** You deliver what you've said you'll deliver on the time you committed to.

-- **Force multipliers:** Individually, we're accountable for impact, but what would happen if you actively help your wider team create impact?
+- **Force multipliers:** We're accountable for impact individually, but what would happen if you actively help your wider team create impact?
 What happens when we radiate positivity?

 ### Trust